Fiscal Year 2021

 The HHS contingency staffing plan for agency operations in the absence of appropriations has been updated consistent with the requirements in Section 124 of the Office of Management and Budget (OMB) Circular A-11 and guidance contained in the most recent update of OMB's Frequently Asked Questions During a Lapse in Appropriations.
 HHS contingency staffing plans are prepared as part of our standard operating procedures for managing operations during a lapse, which also includes processes for resuming operations after the lapse has ended, including issuing notifications to employees and providing other direction to Operating and Staff Divisions necessary to support the resumption of normal operations.

 As in previous periods without enacted annual appropriations, the number of excepted staff will vary daily, depending on the amount of excepted work that needs to be done.
-For example, at the end of a pay period, time keepers will need to be excepted for the amount of time required to prepare and enter into the timekeeping system the hours worked in pay status, hours worked in non-pay status, and hours in furlough status.
+For example, at the end of a pay period, timekeepers will need to be excepted for the amount of time required to prepare and enter into the timekeeping system the hours worked in pay status, hours worked in non-pay status, and hours in furlough status.
 Also, the second-day staffing level is likely to include more contract officers than some later days, as contract officers must complete their notifications of those contractors whose performance will need to be changed.
-Designated division officials are responsible for managing activities during a lapse and will work with division and Departmental leadership and OGC to determine changes to the furlough status during a prolonged lapse period.
+Designated division officials are responsible for managing activities during a lapse and will work with division and Departmental leadership and Office of General Counsel (OGC) to determine changes to the furlough status during a prolonged lapse period.

 The information on staff who will not be furloughed is broken into the two broad categories of "authorized by law" and "safety of human life and protection of property," consistent with Department of Justice legal opinions.